realpython/python-guide/docs/writing/documentation.rst

 Additionally, Doctest_ will read all embedded docstrings that look like input from the Python commandline (prefixed with ">>>") and run them, checking to see if the output of the command matches the text on the following line.
-This allows developers to  embed real examples and usage of functions alongside their source code, and as a side effect, it also ensures that their code is tested and works.
+This allows developers to embed real examples and usage of functions alongside their source code.
+As a side effect, it also ensures that their code is tested and works.

 ::